Ashwini's Perceptions -

 If someone taught men that they are not entitled to have sex at will with your wife, there would be lesser marital rapes and rapes in general, don’t you think?

-In a TED talk, activist Kamla Bhasin highlights the issue of “emotional castration” of men and how patriarchy dehumanises men leading to violence against women.
+“emotional castration” of men and how patriarchy dehumanises men leading to violence against women.
 “Men need to understand that till women are free, they won’t be free either, that they need to take the leadership in the fight against patriarchy to save their own humanity,” Bhasin said.

 #FeministHero: A Big Shout Out to Men for doing their bit